 To achieve its objectives, the Company's strategy has been to focus on investing in companies developing or operating renewable energy projects with installed capacities of up to 20 megawatts.
-The opportunity for VCTs to make further investments in renewable energy projects is limited given new investments in companies benefiting from Renewable Obligation Certificates or Feed-in Tariffs will be excluded from the VCT scheme.
-Further changes to legislation have been proposed which will reduce investment opportunities again.
+The opportunity for VCTs to make further investments in renewable energy projects is limited given new investments in companies benefiting from Renewable Obligation Certificates or Feed-in Tariffs are excluded from the VCT scheme.
+Further changes to legislation prevent investment in companies which are non-qualifying for VCT purposes.
 This is discussed in detail in the Investment Manager's Report.
-The Company is focused on optimising the value of the investments it holds.
+The Company is focused on optimising the value of the investments it holds

-In accordance with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on wind and hydroelectric investments generating stable long-term income with the objective of providing predictable dividends to shareholders.
+In accordance with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on wind, hydroelectric and landfill gas investments generating stable long-term income with the objective of providing predictable dividends to shareholders.
 In order to improve stability of cash returns from investee companies and enhance the predictability of dividends to shareholders of the Company, more recent investments are, on average, structured with lighter leverage at financial close than earlier investments.
-Further information can be found in the Investment Manager's Report on page 9.
+Further information can be found in the Investment Manager's Report on page